 However, good debt isn’t without risk if you overdo it.
-There are a few rules of thumb you should follow to help you mitigate that risk.
-They include shopping around for the lowest interest rate possible, doing your research to learn more about possible protections and payment plans available to you, and creating a timeline to hold yourself accountable to your repayment plan.
+You should follow a few rules of thumb to help you mitigate that risk.
+Shop around for the lowest interest rate possible, research possible protections and payment plans available to you and create a timeline to hold yourself accountable to your repayment plan.

 What is bad debt?

 On the opposite end of the spectrum, some forms of debt can lead to greater financial obstacles down the line.